smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 not have to be registered.

-Regardless of the job tracking Type code in the LSAM Job Tracking Parameter record, the field \"Aut-track sub-jobs\" for the registered primary job must be set to a value of \"A\" = Allow in order for the sub-jobs to be automatically tracked.
+Regardless of the job tracking Type code in the LSAM Job Tracking Parameter record, the field "Aut-track sub-jobs" for the registered primary job must be set to a value of "A" = Allow in order for the sub-jobs to be automatically tracked.

-If any of the sub-jobs are registered in the LSAM Job Tracking Parameters master file, it is possible to suppress automatic tracking on a job-by-job basis by setting the \"Aut-track sub-jobs\" field to a value of \"P\" = Prevent.
+If any of the sub-jobs are registered in the LSAM Job Tracking Parameters master file, it is possible to suppress automatic tracking on a job-by-job basis by setting the "Aut-track sub-jobs" field to a value of "P" = Prevent.
 In this case, the sub-job itself will not be tracked, and also any sub-sub-jobs that it may submit will not be automatically tracked.
-This method of using prevention when the LSAM is configured for the Positive mode could be used to suppress automatic tracking of a \"branch\" in the overall \"tree\" of the primary job\'s complete work flow chart.
+This method of using prevention when the LSAM is configured for the Positive mode could be used to suppress automatic tracking of a "branch" in the overall "tree" of the primary job's complete work flow chart.

 Also, when a sub-job is registered in the LSAM Job Tracking Parameters master file, the Type code assigned to the Parameters record must be considered according to the rules summarized below.
-Use a Type code of
-\"A\" = Automatic Tracking, in order to register a sub-job that should simply be prevented from automatic tracking.
+Use a Type code of "A" = Automatic Tracking, in order to register a sub-job that should simply be prevented from automatic tracking.

 #### Negative Automatic Job Tracking

-The Negative method of Automatic Job Tracking is established for the whole LSAM environment (considered to control the whole of a single IBM i partition or machine) by the value of \"2\" = Negative for the field
-\"Allow automatic tracking\" in the LSAM Job Tracking Configuration (option 7 on LSAM sub-menu 1).
+The Negative method of Automatic Job Tracking is established for the whole LSAM environment (considered to control the whole of a single IBM i partition or machine) by the value of "2" = Negative for the field "Allow automatic tracking" in the LSAM Job Tracking Configuration (option 7 on LSAM sub-menu 1).

 The negative method requires only that the primary job must have been started by OpCon, or that OpCon is already tracking the submitting job that started a given sub-job.
 In those cases, no other configuration of the LSAM or of OpCon is required.
-So the term \"negative\" means that registration in the LSAM Job Tracking Parameters master files is only needed for the purpose of preventing sub-jobs of the registered primary job from being automatically tracked.
+So the term "negative" means that registration in the LSAM Job Tracking Parameters master files is only needed for the purpose of preventing sub-jobs of the registered primary job from being automatically tracked.

-Set the Job Tracking Parameters master file field \"Aut-track sub-jobs\" to a value of \"P\" = Prevent, to prevent automatic tracking of sub-jobs from the registered job name.
+Set the Job Tracking Parameters master file field "Aut-track sub-jobs" to a value of "P" = Prevent, to prevent automatic tracking of sub-jobs from the registered job name.

 This prevention control also works to stop automatic tracking of an